onchain/onchain-android/README.md

 Simply take the command above and create a QR code for the onchain.io app to scan.

+### Setting the wallet seed.

+The first time it's run the onchain app will generate a BIP32 wallet seed.
+To backup the seed click on the menu and select "Show BIP39 Seed"

+To set a seed generate a QR code containing a 24 word BIP39 compatible passphrase.
+Scan the passphrase in with the onchain app.

 ### How do I build this ?